XiaoqiChai/mitoGAN/README.md

 Then run `SSIM.m` or `background_chara.m`.

-Codes for Unet segmentation is concluded in `unet_seg.py`.
+Codes for Unet segmentation and IOU calculation is concluded in `unet_seg.py`.